postsent/postsent.github.io/_posts/2021-12-14-post-template.md

 last_modified_at: 2021-12-14
 categories:
   - blog
-excerpt: Remindar for myself on the posting format
+excerpt: Reminder for myself on the posting format
 ---

 This is for myself: